tienclay/Bigdata/README.md

    ```bash
    make push2hdfs
    ```
+   **NOTE**: Ensure that you upload the data to HDFS before checking the service status.
+This helps the namenode exit safemode, allowing the ResourceManager and other services to connect to the namenode when it exits safemode.
 3. **Access Jupyter Notebook:**
    To retrieve the Jupyter Notebook server token and access the interface, run:
    ```bash